sankaSanjeeva/react-boilerplate/README.md

 yarn dev
 ```

-> This setup aims to accelerate your development process, reduce boilerplate code, and ensure your projects adhere to best practices.
+> If you are not using [Vercel](https://vercel.com/) to deploy your application, you can remove `vercel.json` from your codebase.

 <h3 align='center'>🎉 Happy Coding</h3>